-If you have an iPhone, iPad or iPod touch you’ll want the latest information available on each one as well as on your Macbook and iMac, whether it be at work or home.
-There are a number of ways to synchronise different kinds of information, here’s my suggestions as to the best solution for each area that needs syncing.
+If you have an iPhone, iPad or iPod touch you’ll want the latest information available on each one.
+There are a number of ways to synchronise different kinds of information.
+Here’s my suggestions as to the best solution for each area that needs syncing.
+If you have an Android Phone read this article instead.

 Use Notes app on your iPhone and computer – they sync with iCloud.